tenable/terrascan/docs/cicd.md

 ## ArgoCD Application PreSync Hooks

 Terrascan can be configured as a job during the application sync process using [resource hooks](https://argoproj.github.io/argo-cd/user-guide/resource_hooks).
-The PreSync resource hook is the best way to evaluate the kubernetes deployment configuration and report any violations through notification.
+The PreSync resource hook is the best way to evaluate the kubernetes deployment configuration and report any violations.

 ![picture](img/terrascan-argo-cd-pipeline.png)